quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 ### Home page
 This is the Home Page
 ![alt_text](manager_imgs/homepage.png "Home_Page")
-These are the Widgets that will take you to the Daters List
+These are the Widgets that will take you to the Daters List and Cupids List

 ![alt_text](manager_imgs/daterwidget.png "Dater_Widget")

-and the Cupids List

 ![alt_text](manager_imgs/cupidwidget.png "Cupid_Widet")

 Below are the statistics that are displayed on the page for your viewing